jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 If we want unbiased chatbots, we need research on how to use language models to make unbiased chatbots, *not* attempt to train unbiased language models.
 After all, unbiased language models fundamentally cannot be turned into unbiased chatbots.

-This principle can also be stated more generally.
+This principle also applies to neural models more generally.
 Real-world tasks can be decomposed into first training a neural model, and then *using* that model to help solve the task.
 This often introduces issues of fairness or bias, which we need to fix before deployment.
 The solution is never "make the neural models worse" -- removing data, adding esoteric constraints, etc.
 Instead, researchers and practicioners should carefully study how the model is being utilized, and engineer the deployment step in a way that shuts down these issues.

+All of this to say: know thine enemy.
+We can't prevent what we don't understand.
+And the same is true of neural networks.

 ---